Band spectrum singularities for Schr\"odinger operators: Introduction

 \subsection{Main results}

 We formulate here our two main results.
-The first one describes the behavior of eigenvalues and eigenprojectors of general families of analytic operators.
-The second one studies band spectrum singularities for Schr\"odinger operators invariant under cubic lattices.
-We will need the following two assumptions: \\
+The first one, together with the results from Section \ref{sec:3.4}, gives us a systematic framework for the generic analysis of dispersion surfaces of Schr\"odinger operators of the form